pat/sliver/README.md

 A super simple, extendable Rack API.

+Early days of development, so things may change dramatically.
+Or not.
+Who knows.

 ## Installation

 Add it to your Gemfile like any other gem, or install it manually.